loadmill/loadmill-docs/README.md

 When we are creating a new test or extending/maintaining an old one, we like to iterate several times - modifying the test and trying it out - until we get the result we want.

 To start a trial run, click the **TRY IT** button at the bottom of the editor.
 You will be promped to choose between running **remotely** (the default) or **locally**.
-There several good reasons to want to run locally, but for now we leave it on remote.
+There are several good reasons you may want to run locally, but for now we leave it on remote.

 ![](/assets/Screen Shot 2017-11-02 at 10.37.16.png)